Elastic-Protocol/docs/README.md

 Welcome to the Elastic documentation site.

-Elastic is a decentralized protocol for the creation of trustless self-collateralizing synthetic asset markets.
+Elastic is a decentralized protocol for the creation of self-collateralizing synthetic assets that track the price of real world assets.

 **You can access the official Elastic website at** [**https://www.elastic.supply**](https://www.elastic.supply)**.**